Rafi Milo: Biography

 In 2008, he was promoted to the rank of colonel (Aluf-Mishne) and was appointed commander of the Etzioni Brigade, during his service there, he lost his personal computer which had classified files and information. the Chief of Staff Gabi Ashkenazi, Determined as punishment that his appointment in 2010 as commander of Shayetet 13 will be canceled, and his possible promotion to the position will be delayed for two years. on August 25, 2010, he was appointed commander of the Baram Territorial Brigade, a role which he served it until June 2012.
 On June 19, 2012, he was appointed commander of Shayetet 13, a role which he served in until July 2, 2014. at the end of his service he left to study at the National Security College in Canada.

 Rafi Milo (left) at his promotion ceremony to the rank of Major General.

 On July 29, 2015, Milo was promoted to the rank of brigadier general (Tat-Aluf) and was appointed commander of the 80th "Edom" Territorial Division, a role which he served in until May 24, 2017.
 On July 18, 2017, he was appointed commander of the 91st "Galilee" Territorial Division.
-During his service in the position, he led the Northern Shield operation.
-At the end of the operation, he decided to examine for himself the other side of one of the Hezbollah tunnels, the largest of them, On his own accord and without coordination with his commanders, and after he believed that there was no longer any risk from doing so. he marched at the head of a small force along the tunnel to its end, in the village of Ramyah in southern Lebanon.
+During his service in this position, he led the Northern Shield operation.
+At the end of the operation, he decided to examine for himself the other side of one of the Hezbollah tunnels.
+He did so on his own accord and without coordinating with his commanders, only after he believed that there was no longer any risk from doing so.
+He marched at the head of a small force along the tunnel to its end in the village of Ramyah in southern Lebanon.
 As a result, the Chief of Staff, Aviv Kochavi, decided to reprimand him and delay his promotion in rank until 2022.
-He finished his role on August 12, 2019.
+He finished his time in this position on August 12, 2019.
 In October 2019, he was appointed commander of the IDF Command and Staff College.
 In May 2020, he announced that he intends to resign from his position and retire from his military service, but in July 2020 he retracted the statement and said that he will not retire from the IDF.
 On June 30, 2022, he was promoted to the rank of major general (Aluf) and on July 18 started his position as commander of the Home Front Command.
 On August 13, 2025, Milo was appointed commander of the Northern Command.